Social Housing Eligibility and Allocations Policy Supplement

 Clients transitioning from SDA to mainstream housing because they no longer require a long term or high level SDA response will have their situation assessed by the social housing provider, with decisions made on a case by case basis.

-The following specific conditions apply depending on the category of the former social housing tenant or occupant and the requirements of the NSW Limitation Act 1969.
-For more information go to Ending a tenancy – Categorising a tenancy or occupancy
+The following specific conditions apply depending on the category of the former social housing tenant and the requirements of the NSW Limitation Act 1969.
+For more information go to Ending a tenancy – Categorising a tenancy

 Demonstrate that a tenancy has been sustained for at least six months before the application can be approved and listed on NSW Housing Register.
 A tenancy may include a: